-5.3.2.4 Native Species Richness - Reference Sites
+5.3.2.5 Native Species Richness - Reference Sites

-Reference site data was not obtained during Year 2 due to the extreme drought conditions.
 For the purposes of this report, the Phase 1 Year 1 data for the reference sites will be used.
-The established reference sites will be assessed again during Year 3, or when conditions permit.
 Table 6 shows the native species richness for the reference sites.
 Native species richness was found to be 20 for the Riparian reference site and 22 in the LBVI reference sites.